Our mission is to reunite with God, family, and community.

 The Tennessee Prison Outreach Ministry and Reentry Center serves men and women who are incarcerated, juveniles who are incarcerated, and the children of the incarcerated.
 Our programs provide those impacted by incarceration with the practical economic and educational support needed to begin again and live a full, productive life after prison.
 At the same time, TPOM's services also address each program participants' mental health and deeper spiritual needs, restoring their faith and giving them the tools necessary for long-term recovery.
 With this holistic approach, we seek to break the cycle of generational incarceration and provide hope to the forgotten.
 Through God's grace, no life is beyond salvation.

-Our roots extend back to 1963, when the founders of the ministry, Harold and Helen Cox of the Madison Church of Christ, began volunteering in the Nashville jail.
-Almost 20 years later, they met Ron Goodman who joined efforts with Harold and Helen in 1984 and together they formed the Nashville Prison Ministry and served as the Directors.
-In 2013, TPOM transformed into a 501(c)3 non profit under the leadership of current Director Thomas Snow.
+Our roots extend back to 1963 when Harold and Helen Cox of the Madison Church of Christ began volunteering in the Nashville jail.
+Almost 20 years later, they met Ron Goodman who joined efforts with Harold and Helen in 1984 and together they formed a church based ministry under the oversight of the Harpeth Hills Church of Christ.
+In 2013, TPOM transformed into a 501(c)3 non-profit under the leadership of current director Dr. Thomas Snow.
 We are now a collaborative effort of over 500 volunteers and team members, with a full service Reentry Center and two beautiful residential transitional homes for both men and women in Nashville and a transitional home for men in Memphis.